 Middle and high school students learned how to code and successfully create an app in two months with guidance from professional developers and computer science students.
 Through a generous sponsorship from LUS Fiber, students used video equipment and editing software from AOC Community Media to create their submission videos.

-This year, 11 teams competed for a chance to win the Louisiana’s Third District and receive an invitation to present their app to members of Congress in Washington D.C. in March.
+In 2019, 11 teams competed for a chance to win the Louisiana’s Third District and receive an invitation to present their app to members of Congress in Washington D.C. in March.
 Launched in 2016 by members of Congress, the competition is steadily growing in size and now reaches 48 states, with 10,534 students developing 2,177 apps in 2019.
 CGI, an IT and business consulting services firm, has supported the event since 2017.
 “We believe initiatives like this will help to create a vibrant technology eco-system that will both retain our existing talent and inspire young people to become technologists,” explains Will LaBar, Vice President of CGI.

 An awards ceremony to recognize the student’s efforts and display their projects took place in December.